mehmetegeacican/Design-Patterns-JS-TS/Creational/Factory/Readme.md

 ## Structure

-<li> The product interface --> declares the interface common to all objects that can be produced by creator or its subclasses </li>
+<li> The product interface --> declares the interface that has common methods for products </li>
-<li> Concrete Product --> Sub implementations of the product interface </li>
+<li> Product --> The Acual Product class.</li>
 <li> The Creator/Factory class --> declares the factory method that returns new product objects ( return type of this method must match the product interface.) </li>
-<li> Concrete Creators/Factories --> override the base factory method so that it can return a specific type of productt </li>
+<li> Concrete Creators/Factories --> override the base factory method so that it can return a specific type of product </li>

-## Examples
+## Code Examples
-Examples from the real world should be found.